Who's Afraid of Little Old Me?: Commercial performance

 When The Tortured Poets Department was released, tracks from the album occupied the top 14 of the US Billboard Hot 100; "Who's Afraid of Little Old Me?" debuted at a peak of number nine on the chart, where Swift became the first artist to monopolize the top 14.
 In Australia, the song reached number nine on the ARIA Singles Chart and made her the artist with the most entries in a single week with 29.
 Elsewhere, "Who's Afraid of Little Old Me?" peaked at number nine on the Billboard Global 200 and reached the top 10 in Canada and New Zealand and the top 25 in Singapore (14), the Philippines (20), Portugal (22), Luxembourg (23), Switzerland (23), and Belgium (25).
-The song was certified double platinum in Brazil, platinum in Australia, and gold in New Zealand and the United Kingdom.
+The song was certified triple platinum in Brazil, platinum in Australia, and gold in New Zealand and the United Kingdom.